mpiau/c-coding-standards/README.md

 # C Coding Standards (WIP)

+## IMPORTANT :
+This document can be considered as an early Work-In-Progress draft.
+Nothing is finished or polished yet.

+#### Introduction

 A list of rules that I (or should) use when I'm programming in C.
 This repository is in Work In Progress, as I didn't write anything beforehand.
 So I'll iterate on this readme.md.